bevy-cheatbook/bevy-cheatbook/src/programming/system-chaining.md

 {{#include ../code/src/basics.rs:system-chain}}
 ```

-Chains are a specialized tool; only use them if you really want to construct large
+Chaining effectively constructs a single large system out of modular parts.
+It
-systems out of modular parts.
-Avoid using them as a general-purpose data passing
+is *not* a channel for passing data around.
+If you want to pass data between
-mechanism.
-For most use cases, you probably want to use [Events](./events.md) instead.
+systems, you probably want to use [Events](./events.md) instead.

 ## Performance Warning